4zmyyy/Belajar-Python-/README.md

 - Implementing a rotation animation with horizontal movement
 - Resolving deprecation warnings related to colormap access
 - Saving the animation as a GIF using PillowWriter
+- Simple visualization with dummy data for election in Jabodetabek & Tangsel
 ---

 ## About Me